 We likely will see an improvement in the camera, however, with speculation suggesting that the iPhone 6 will sport an upgraded 8MP or 13MP rear camera.

 Further speculation has suggested that the iPhone 6 will be the first iPhone to support wireless charging, much like the Google Nexus 5, and the first to ship with 128GB storage.
+While wireless charging is a mooted feature, the handset reportedly also will ship with a redesigned Lightning cable that will be reversible at both ends.

 iPhone 6 software